dippindots/Object-Oriented-Language-Comparison/Comparison.md

     During the sweep phase the heap is traversed to find the gaps between the live objects.
 These gaps are recorded in a free list and are made available for new object allocation.

+    The mostly concurrent mark phase is divided into four parts:

+    * Initial marking, where the root set of live objects is identified.
+This is done while the Java threads are paused.
+    * Concurrent marking, where the references from the root set are followed in order to find and mark the rest of the live objects in the heap.
+This is done while the Java threads are running.
+    * Precleaning, where changes in the heap during the concurrent mark phase are identified and any additional live objects are found and marked.
+This is done while the Java threads are running.
+    * Final marking, where changes during the precleaning phase are identified and any additional live objects are found and marked.
+This is done while the Java threads are paused.

+    The mostly concurrent sweep phase consists of four parts:

+    * Sweeping of one half of the heap.
+This is done while the Java threads are running and are allowed to allocate objects in the part of the heap that isn’t currently being swept.
+    * A short pause to switch halves.
+    * Sweeping of the other half of the heap.
+This is done while the Java threads are running and are allowed to allocate objects in the part of the heap that was swept first.
+    * A short pause for synchronization and recording statistics.

+    Garbage collection is intended to remove the cause for classic memory leaks: unreachable-but-not-deleted objects in memory.
+However, this works only for memory leaks in the original sense.
+It’s possible to have unused objects that are still reachable by an application because the developer simply forgot to dereference them.
+Such objects cannot be garbage-collected.
+Even worse, such a logical memory leak cannot be detected by any software.
+Even the best analysis software can only highlight suspicious objects.
+We will examine memory leak analysis in the Analyzing the Performance Impact of Memory Utilization and Garbage Collection section.
+When objects are no longer referenced directly or indirectly by a GC root, they will be removed.
+There are no classic memory leaks.
+Analysis cannot really identify memory leaks; it can only point out suspicious objects.

+    In conclusion, only objects that are not referenced are to be garbage collected.

+    For example, objects in the following code is never get collected and your memory will be full just to do nothing.

+    ```Java
+    List objs = new ArrayList();
+    for (int i = 0; i  < Integer.MAX_VALUE; i++) objs.add(new Object());
+    ```

+    But if you don't reference those object ... you can loop as much as you like without memory problem.

+    ```Java
+    List objs = new ArrayList();
+    for (int i = 0; i  < Integer.MAX_VALUE; i++) new Object();
+    ```

+    Another example:

+    ```Java
+    public static Object otherMethod(Object obj) {
+        return new Object();
+    }

+    public static void main(String[] args) {
+        Object myObj = new Object();
+        myObj = otherMethod(myObj);
+        // ... more code ...
+    }
+    ```

+    After you call otherMethod() the original Object created is made unreachable and that's "garbage" that gets garbage collected.

+    There are many ways to make object unreferenced:

+    * By nulling the reference

+    * By assigning a reference to another

+    * By annonymous object etc.

+There is no manual way of doing garbage collection in Java.

 7. Interfaces/protocols/?: How do interfaces/protocols/etc work?
 8. Functional features: What functional features are supported and how do they work? (lambdas, closures, etc)